ella-2002e/MA-SurvivalAnalysis-Project/README.md

 ### Step 2: Adding Data

-2. Run `sql_interaction.py` to populate the database with your data.
+2. Run `sql_interaction.py` to populate the 'DimCustomers' table in the database with your data.
 Ensure that the column names in your CSV file match the column names in the database.

 ### Step 3: Running Model and Adding Data To DB

-3. Run `model.py` to predict CLV and Churn Rate for the customers and populate the database with the results.
+3. Run `model_runner.py` to predict Churn Rate and Customer Lifetime Value (CLV) using Accelerated failure time (AFT) model for the customers and populate the 'FactPredictions' table in the database with the results.
 Ensure that the column names in your CSV file match the column names in the database.

 ### Step 4: Selecting data from DB, Inserting data to DB and Updating Data in DB